-Based on the new territorial system, resident companies, except for those incorporated as international business companies (IBCs) before 1 January 2019 that have elected to pay 1% tax, shall not be taxed on income accruing from sources outside of Saint Lucia.
+Based on the new territorial system, resident companies shall not be taxed on certain types of income accruing from sources outside of Saint Lucia.

 Non-resident companies are taxed on Saint Lucia-source income.
 The gross amount of such income is liable to 25% withholding tax (WHT), while WHT of 15% applies to interest.